Many Joyful Noises

 As a singer, I’ve learned harmony is about relationship.
 You can’t hit the right notes in a chord without listening to the other people around you.

 Healthy community requires the same of us.
 Building authentic connections with others also means listening long enough to really know what is going on in another person’s life—the exact pitch of their joys and sorrows.
+It’s harder to do this on social media with each other, but it’s always worth the effort.

 In Psalm 98, the author is referring to a shouting crowd that greets soldiers home after a victorious battle.
 In other parts of Scripture, music is used around community meals or in celebration of a new relationship.
 Mary sings when she finds out she has been chosen to be the mother of Jesus.
 Today, I love going to live musical theater performances or big concerts because of the rise and fall of the crowd.